johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 Don't get me wrong, there have not been many positives to come out of our current situation, but if you have found yourself at home a lot more than usual, then you have been given an opportunity to start building positive habits that will far outlive our current situation.

-Habits are powerful things, and they tend to be associated with negative behaviours.
-Though forming positive key-stone habits is just as powerful in
+Habits are powerful things, and they tend to be associated with negative behaviours, but forming positive _keystone_ habits is a great way to become successful in many areas of life.
+Athletes, doctors, founders and CEO's have understood and harnessed the [cue, crave, response, reward habit loop](https://jamesclear.com/habit-triggers)

-{This paragraph will talk about habit forming}
+James Clear's

+{cover choices - habit of netflix rather than learn}

 > It doesn't matter when we start.<br>
 > It doesn't matter where we start.<br>